mafifafm/pxt-microbit/docs/courses/csintro/radio/activity.md

 ```

 ### Try it!
-* Download your program to the micro:bit
+* Download your program to the Ragga
-* Press button A on the sending micro:bit
+* Press button A on the sending Ragga
-* Does this cause a dot to be displayed on the receiving micro:bit?
+* Does this cause a dot to be displayed on the receiving Ragga?
-* However, pressing button A again does not appear to send another dot as the image on the receiving micro:bit does not appear to change.
+* However, pressing button A again does not appear to send another dot as the image on the receiving Ragga does not appear to change.

 Challenge question: How can we fix this?
 * Add a 'pause' block and a 'clear screen' block after the 'show leds' block